Government and Community Relations

-To have a new course, program or special activity promoted, call the College and Community Relations practitioner responsible for your area – also known as beats.
+To have a new course, program or special activity promoted, call the Government and Community Relations practitioner responsible for your area – also known as beats.

-The College and Community Relations team sometimes uses photography as an accompaniment to a newsworthy story.
+The Government and Community Relations team sometimes uses photography as an accompaniment to a newsworthy story.
 To balance a wealth of priorities, at least one week’s notice is necessary and most appreciated.

 Why it’s important to know the proper protocol